HomeMy WebLinkAboutcoa.lu.ca.123 W Francis St.A86-95�lstOria(A� SP�1� 4 TEXT AMEND

 units of density have less impact than larger units of density.
 These smaller houses, the

-creation of which is all but non-existent, woUld better serve the needs of local residents
+creation of which is all but non-existent, would better serve the needs of local residents

 and are a counter measure to the production and existence of empty larger houses.